KivalEvan/BeatSaber-JSMap/example/README.md

 ## Guide

 The following is a guide on how to use Beat Saber Deno, referred as `bsmap` for simpler term.
 If you are familiar with basic JavaScript or new to TypeScript, this should be very familiar as it is about what you expect it to do like a regular scripting.
-This will not cover everything but enough to get good grasp at what it does.
+This does not cover everything but enough to get good grasp at what it does.

 ### Examples